Back in the Game (2019 TV series): Premise

 Professional athletes and entertainers are some of the best paid people in the world.
 But their careers are often short-lived and they can find themselves in serious financial distress after their professional career eclipses and the big paychecks stop.
 Rodriguez mentors four various athletes and entertainers who have fallen on hard times and need help getting back on their feet by motivating them to build up self-esteem and advising them to reduce their debt, repair their reputations, and launch new business careers and get them back on path of financial stability.
-After years of living large, will they be willing to listen to their new coach?

 Production

 Back in the Game is produced by SMAC Productions and Machete Productions with Amber Mazzola, Alex Rodriguez, Michael Strahan, Constance Schwartz-Morini and Elizabeth Jones as executive producers and Marshall Eisen, the executive producer for CNBC.